ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ---

 ## Function - Outbound Email: Send Email 2
 Send a plain text or HTML-formatted email with SOAR incident details in the email body.
-Additional capability exists to refer to pre-defined templates as well add contextual email headers.
+Additional capability exists to refer to pre-defined templates as well as add contextual email headers.
 This function replaces the send_email function which remains for legacy use.

  ![screenshot: fn-outbound-email-send-email-2 ](./doc/screenshots/send_email2.png)